BG3-Community-Library-Team/bg3-community/Information/Textures/texture-types.md

 First and foremost it is important to disclose the difference between 'format' and the *actual* file type that the textures are saved as - *all* textures outside of **Virtual Textures** are various types of .DDS (DirectDrawSurface) files.
 When we say format, we mean exclusively to refer to how the game *engine* interprets the data stored in the .DDS file.
 This is usually denoted in the name of the file (EX: '_HMVY.DDS' or '_NM.DDS') however it is possible to determine by other methods.

 Secondly it is important to note that the types of compression are different (usually*) dependant on what the texture is being used for.
 (Insert link to Compression writeup here :) )
+<sup>*I say 'usually' as many textures share the same compression type but this is not guaranteed</sup>

 ## Texture Formats: